TOAST-DOCS/Gamebase/en/aos-started.md

 ## API Deprecate Governance

-Gamebase에서 더 이상 지원하지 않는 API는 Deprecate 처리합니다.
+The API which is not supported by Gamebase anymore is processed as deprecated (deprecate).
-Deprecated 된 API는 다음 조건 충족 시 사전 공지 없이 삭제될 수 있습니다.
+A deprecated API can be deleted without any prior notice when the following conditions are met:

-* 5회 이상의 마이너 버전 업데이트
+* Minor version updates of five or more times.
-	* Gamebase Version Format - XX.YY.ZZ
+	* Gamebase version format - XX.YY.ZZ
-		* XX : Major
+		* XX: Major
-		* YY : Minor
+		* YY: Minor
-		* ZZ : Hotfix
+		* ZZ: Hotfix

-* 최소 5개월 경과
+* Time elapse of at least five months